 You'll have time to do two or three activities on the holiday - we'll contact you before the holiday to ask for your choices.
 We try very hard to give you what you ask for, but because some of the group sizes are limited and some of the activities run at the same time during the week, it's occasionally not possible.
 For that reason we'll normally ask you for at least four activity choices, so we know what your back-up choices are.
-Pretty much any combination is ok, except that you can't do more than one of the activites labelled "long", because they each take more than half of the holiday.
+Pretty much any combination is ok, except that you can't do more than one of the activities labelled "long", because they each take more than half of the holiday.

-With all our activities, you can keep the finished product to impress your friends afterwards - electronics projects you'll take home at the end of the holiday, and all the electronic content we'll either give you on DVD or show you where to download it once you get home.
+With all our activities, you can keep the finished product to impress your friends afterwards - electronics projects you'll take home at the end of the holiday, and all the electronic media will be available to download once you get home.

 We offer many electronics projects, from fairly simple ones which take a few sessions up to quite complex projects which take most of the holiday.
 All the projects require some soldering, and some also involve making circuit boards and cases from scratch - but don't worry, we have all the equipment, and we'll show you how to do everything.
 At the end of the holiday you can take your new project home.

 Because the cost of the components for electronics projects varies, there is a small extra cost for these activities, depending which one you chose.
 We'll tell you the prices (most projects are about £10-£35) beforehand, and ask you to pay this at the start of the holiday.
 Please note that prices will fluctuate due to currency exchange rates, although we do our best to keep the project costs within that indicated.
 Each project has two difficulty ratings: one for the electrical work (soldering and wiring) and one for mechanical building (PCB, drilling, filing, nuts and bolts etc.) They're both scores out of 10 (where 1 is easiest).